rafabene/searchisko/documentation/rest-api/management/config_search_fulltext_filter_fields.md

 - If only one of `from` or `to` URL parameters are set by the user then appropriate range filter is instantiated accordingly using only `gte` or `lte` option respectively.
 - If, however, both URL parameters are present then again a single filter is instantiated but both upper and lower bounds are setup.

-#### \<_replace\>
+#### \<_suppress\>

-Allows to specify that this filter replaces listed filters.
-For example if filter B is configured to replace filter A then if both filters A and B are used by the client then filter A is dropped and only the filter B is used.
+Allows to specify that this filter suppress listed filters.
+For example if filter B is configured to suppress filter A then if both filters A and B are provided by the client then filter A is ignored and only the filter B is used.

 #### \<_enum\>